Banging Toolbox

 Using chemicals to unclog shower drain

-If you don’t know what to pour down the shower drain to unclog it, here are the chemicals to use:
+If you don’t know what to pour down the shower drain to unclog the pipe, here are the chemicals to use:

-- Oxidizing cleaners.
+• Oxidizing cleaners.
 This is similar to vinegar and baking soda which creates a foaming action that breaks down organic matter that’s blocking the drain.
-It’s more potent than vinegar and baking soda but it’s still as slow.
+This is more potent than vinegar and baking soda but will still be slow at acting.

 How to use chemicals to unclog a shower drain?